 The graphic below shows the breakdown of its score from our latest survey.

 Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, if live chat is faster and our full verdict on Eon.

 Find out how Eon compares with other energy companies – click to reveal the full results of the best and worst energy companies.

 Which? verdict on Eon

-Its tariff range includes an online-only tariff and a deal exclusively for electric and hybrid vehicle owners that gives customers a £30 reward for the equivalent of 850 miles of electricity.
+Its tariff range includes an online-only tariff, a deal including boiler cover, and a tariff exclusively for electric and hybrid vehicle owners that gives customers a £30 reward for the equivalent of 850 miles of electricity.